odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

 Solidity supports both single and multiple inheritance.
 This means a contract can inherit from one or more contracts.
 Solidity uses a technique called "C3 linearization" to resolve the order in which base contracts are inherited in the case of multiple inheritance.
 This helps to ensure a consistent method resolution order.
-However, multiple inheritance can lead to complex code and potential issues especially for unexperienced developers.
+However, multiple inheritance can lead to complex code and potential issues, especially for inexperienced developers.

-In contrary Rust does not have a direct equivalent to the inheritance model, but it achieves similar goals through composition.
+In contrast, Rust does not have a direct equivalent to the inheritance model, but it achieves similar goals through composition.
 Each contract is defined as a struct, and contracts can be composed by embedding one struct within another.
 This approach provides a more flexible and modular way to reuse code and establish relationships between contracts.

 ## Libraries and Utility